monix/monix.io/_tut/docs/3x/eval/task.md

    asynchronous and thus trampoline boundaries.
-So the API is limited by what the trampoline can do and for example in order to not block the current thread in a big loop, you have to *manually insert* async boundaries yourself by means of `Task.fork`.
+So the API is limited by what the trampoline can do and for example in order to not block the current thread in a big loop, you have to *manually insert* async boundaries yourself by means of `Task.executeAsync`.
 The Monix Task on the other hand manages to do that automatically by default, which is very useful when running on top of [Javascript](http://www.scala-js.org/), where